MatrixLabsTech/chainide-showcase-planetnft-sepolia/README.md

 ### Generate metadata

-1. Download `frontend/styles/ings` to the local environment.
+1. Download and extract `frontend/styles/ings` to the local environment.

 2. Preview `html/upload.html`
 3. Change BASEURI to the corresponding port of the backend.  (e.g., https://sandbox-3dea326a0b10459cbf8639564123d8e7-ethereum-3001.prod-sandbox.chainide.com).